-- Hiring Obstacles (37 responses)

-- Policy Suggestion:

-- 1. Work with the district to further investigate hiring obstacles and collaboratively create policy solutions.

-- Technology Issues (17 responses)

-- Policy Suggestion:

-IST Committee should consider:

-- 1. Examining Chabot's processes and structures for implementing and orienting employees to system-wide technological change. - 2.
+- Hiring Obstacles (37 responses) - Policy Implications for Consideration: - 1.
+Work with the district to further investigate hiring obstacles and collaboratively create policy solutions. - Technology Issues (17 responses) - Policy Implications for Consideration: - IST Committee and/or applicable constituencies should consider: - 1.
+Examining Chabot's processes and structures for implementing and orienting employees to system-wide technological change. - 2.
 Consider a campus-wide survey on Chabot technology so that community members can contribute their ideas.